-Students whose CGPA improves at the end of a given term, which would otherwise allow them to register for a 2nd or 3rd course for the next term, will not be able to add additional courses during late registration.
-They will be required to wait until registration opens during the 5th week of the following term to register for the additional number of courses.
+Students whose CGPA improves at the end of a given term, which would otherwise allow them to register for additional courses for the next term, will not be able to add additional courses during late registration.
+They will be required to wait until registration opens during the 5th week of the following term to register for the additional number of allowed courses.